Ethiopia lifts ban on 35 athletes, including Bekele

 Ethiopia, once dominant over long-distance track events, has struggled with flagging results over the past few years with injury and age catching up with its track stars.

-The country's athletics chiefs say they have decided to revamp their preparations after a disappointing performance in last year's world championships in Daegu, South Korea where Bekele did not finish the 10,000.
+The country's athletics chiefs say they have decided to revamp their preparations after a disappointing performance in last year's world championships in Daegu, South Korea.

 (Editing by Yara Bayoumy)